Off season is a chance for most athletes to let their hair down after a hard few weeks of dieting.

 This will ensure that you have minimal weight gain while building as much muscle as possible, and it will also build your metabolism up again after a dieting down period.

-✓ By building your metabolism up, it will then be easier to diet down again next season as you will have extra calories that you can play around with when you need to take some away.
+It will then be easier to cut down again next season as you will have extra calories that you can play around with when you need to take some away.

-This will make dieting down a much nicer and less stressful experience for you!
+This will make cutting a much more enjoyable and less stressful experience for you!